 Introduction To Eucalyptus Cultivation Project Report

-Eucalyptus is a rapid growing tree.
-Its size varies medium to tall reaching 20 to 50 meters in height and up to 2 meters in diameter approximately.
+Eucalyptus is a rapidly growing tree.
+Its size varies from medium to tall reaching 20 to 50 meters in height and up to 2 meters in diameter approximately.
 The trees are periodically cut at the ground level to stimulate growth (coppicing) and containing a wide range of soil and climatic flexibility.
-Because of their predictable growth and adaptability to climate and usefulness, Eucalyptus trees are increasing and have been regarded as an important tree for man’s development.
+Because of their predictable growth and adaptability to climate and usefulness, Eucalyptus trees are increasing and have been regarded as important trees for man’s development.
 Annual rainfall of 800 mm is preferred.
-The species grow under a broad range of climatic and soil conditions from temperate to hot, sub humid to damp and from good to degraded soils.
+The species grow under a broad range of climatic and soil conditions from temperate to hot, sub-humid to damp, and from good to degraded soils.
 The genus Eucalyptus was first described and named by the French botanist L.Hertitie.
-Several species occur naturally in the land mass of Papua, Eucalyptus plantations occupy more than four million hectares in 58 countries.
+Several species occur naturally in the landmass of Papua, Eucalyptus plantations occupy more than four million hectares in 58 countries.

 Scientific And Botanical Name Of Eucalyptus: